The Turning of the Tide

 1. While they were yet talking

-CONCLUSION: We now see that God is turning all of Haman’s plans against him.
+CONCLUSION: We now see that God was turning all of Haman’s plans against him.
 But besides being a good story, we need to see the lesson for us.
 Many times, we cannot see how things will work out.
 We cannot see how they could improve.
-Yet, if we will trust in the Lord, He will works out for good.
+Yet, if we will trust in the Lord, He will work them out for good.
 We must learn to trust in Him.